iPhone 15: Launch Date, Features & Latest Rumors

 According to supply chain reports released in April 2022, multiple manufacturers have been tapped to produce components needed for a periscope camera system.
 The components are allegedly on order for use in the “iPhone 15.”Source

-Given Apple’s track record with camera updates, however, the best iPhone 15 users can probably hope for with respect to the phone’s camera module is some trickle-down features from the iPhone 14 Pro Max, as well as some software tweaks to improve image quality.
+Given Apple’s track record with camera updates, however, the best iPhone 15 users can probably hope for with respect to the phone’s camera module is some trickle-down features from the iPhone 14 Pro Max, as well as some software tweaks to improve the quality of your photos and videos.

 Not that this should be too much of a concern.
 Apple has systematically improved the imaging performance on all of its models significantly over the past few years.
 Each new generation brings with it improvements and tweaks.
 But the best new stuff is always saved for its Pro and Pro Max models.